Artists/Bands [D-G]

 A later line-up (ca. 1977) included Simon Morgan and Dick Rummery (who had previously played together in Blue Max).

-Source: Clay Djubal (2009) • Richard Rummery (correspondance, 2009).
+Source: Clay Djubal (2009) • Richard Rummery (correspondence, 2009).

 ELSESS